jBesic/jBesic.github.io/_posts/2023-01-15-java-is-pass-by-value.md

 layout: post
 permalink: java-is-pass-by-value
 title: Java is pass by value
-metadescription: ""
+metadescription: "Learn about passing method arguments in Java and the differences between passing by value and passing by reference.
+Understand how this affects the way methods interact with their arguments and how to write more efficient and optimized code in Java."
 ---

-In programming, one of the key concepts to understand is how method arguments are passed.
+Java is a popular and widely used programming language that is known for its simplicity and ease of use.
+However, one of the key concepts to understand when working with Java is how method arguments are passed.
 Depending on the programming language and the way the method is defined, arguments can be passed by value or by reference.
-In this article, we will explore how method arguments are passed in Java, one of the most widely used programming language.
-We will take a look at the differences between passing by value and passing by reference and show you how this affects the way methods can interact with their arguments.
-This article will help you to understand this concept in a better way which will help you to write more efficient and optimized code.
+In this article, we will explore how method arguments are passed in Java and the differences between passing by value and passing by reference.

-## Java: Passing by value
+## Java's Approach to Passing Method Arguments: By Value

-Java is a programming language that uses the concept of passing by value for all its method arguments.
+In Java, all method arguments are passed by value.
 This means that when a method is called, a copy of the argument value is passed to the method, rather than a reference to the original memory location of the argument.
 This applies to both primitive data types, such as integers and booleans, as well as objects.

-For example, let's consider the following class `Person` and the method `changeName`:
+Let's consider the following example to understand how passing by value works in Java:

 ```java
 class Person {